gaelforget/ECCOv4_flt_offline/README.md

 ### 2.1) Notes on "How To -- Use `pkg/flt` in ECCO"

-The included, preliminary setup will need to be modified; in particular:
+The included, preliminary setup may need to be modified depending on the application; in particular:

 - Once all variables needed to setup `pkf/offline` have been generated using the full model then one should be able to run `pkf/flt` in offline mode (see **How To -- Use `pkg/offline` In ECCO**).
 - The preliminary `pkf/flt` setup provided here is for a simple 2D problem where particles drift at the surface using uVel, vVel, wVel.
 Dealing with 3D problems may require including bolus and diffusivity components or modifying the fortran code.
-- The handling of diffusion components as noise remains to be looked at.
-There are several terms (redi, ggl, convection, background) that may require distinct treaments.
-For example, the vertical component associated with redi may need to be separated from the implicit terms.
-- In the 3D case, it is not clear whether the current treatment of grid spacing factors is adequate (heterogeneity in DRF/DRC? partial cells?
-R*?) when converting between x,y,z coordinates and local fractional horizontal indices.
-- Current interpolation schemes may not ensure conservation, incompressibility asumptions, etc.; e.g., there may be advantages to using linear interpolation individually in each coordinate.

 ### 2.2) How To -- Initialize `pkg/flt`